omanshardt/message-broker/README.md

 # RabbitMQ Examples

+## Usage

+1. Create Users for the demo.
+This creates the users needed for the producers and consumers (see below).

+    ```bash
+    php bin/create_users.php
+    ```

+2. Setup the environment for the exchange type you want to demo.
+You can choose between 'fanout', 'direct', 'topic' and 'headers' and you can setup multiple environments.
+Each environment will be created with one exchange and three queues and bindings.

+    ```bash
+    php bin/setup_env.php fanout
+    ```

+3.Run the producer and consumer scripts to send and receive messages.

+    ```bash
+    php bin/producer_1.php
+    php bin/consumer_1.php
+    ```

+    If asked, provide exchange name, queue name, binding and acknowledgement policy.

 ## Setup

 **bin/deprecated/setup_fanout.php**

-Call this script to setup one exchange of type 'fanout and one queue and bind the queue to the exchange.
+Call this script to setup one exchange of type 'fanout' and one queue and bind the queue to the exchange.
 This is deprecated and only for reference.

 ```bash
 php bin/deprecated/setup_fanout.php